isogeo/doc-admin/Help/en/GLOSSARY.md

 Raster data is a matrix representation (scanned maps, aerial photos, satellite images) of an object or a real or imaginary phenomenon, in the past, present or future, located in space at a given moment in time, whatever the size and scale of the representation.

 # Data series
 A data series is a group of cohesive data designed and used in accordance with a dominant theme.
-For example, a local master plan, BD Topo (second component of France's geographic repository), or a cadastral survey are considered data series.
+For example, a local master plan, BD Topo (second component of France&apos;s geographic repository), or a cadastral survey are considered data series.

 # Data service
 A networked service or "web service" is a computer program used to communicate and exchange data between heterogeneous applications and systems in distributed environments.
 It includes a set of features provided on the Internet or on an Intranet by and for applications or machines in real time, without any human intervention.
 In geomatics, a web service provides a service that allows for remotely integrating data.